VirusTotal/yara-x/README.md

 This is because the jump's upper and lower bounds can be expressed in base 10 only, `0x00` and `0x100` are not valid bounds.
 In YARA-X hex and octal values are accepted.

+### Repetition quantifiers in regexps need an explicit minimum

+In YARA 4.x this is a valid regexp `/ab{,2}c`, which is equivalent to `/ab{0,2}c`.
+Most regular expression engines don't support this syntax, including the popular ones PCRE and RE2, as far as I know only Python does it.
+YARA-X uses the `regex-syntax` crate for parsing regexps and therefore this is not supported.